CodingInCarhartts/opencode-updater/README.md

 - Requires `sudo` for system-wide installation—use at your own risk.
 - Performs SHA-256 checksum verification against GitHub release checksums when available.
 - Checksums provide integrity protection but not authenticity; still trust GitHub as the source.
+- **NEW:** Enhanced error handling with detailed error types for better security awareness.
+- **NEW:** System version detection prevents accidental overwrites of existing installations.

 ## Dependencies